Heated Livestock Waterers vs Frostfree Nosepumps

 - A livestock water pump that helps save the environment:

 Keeping livestock out of natural waterways and dugouts not only keeps these sources cleaner, but allows for re-establishment of vegetation in surrounding areas, which will in turn reduce erosion and help filter run off.
-The Frostfree Nosepump qualifies for a number of environmental programs such as Growing Forward 2.
+The Frostfree Nosepump qualifies for a number of environmental programs and grants.
 We continue to collaborate with organizations like Alberta Environment and the National Resources Conservation Service.